vmware-tanzu/tanzu-dev-portal/content/data/gemfire/guides/get-started-locally-sbgf/index.md

 >
 >time to look up: 6ms (quantity of time that it took to acquire the key-value pair).

 Note that the ***time to look up*** has been significantly reduced.
-This represents the app getting the information from the cache (Apache Geode), instead of querying the database.
+This represents the app getting the information from the cache (VMware GemFire), instead of querying the database.

 To confirm that your app is connected to your local cluster, in your **gfsh** terminal run the following commands